floristream/floristream.github.io/README.md

 # ❀floristream tones gallery

 A simple responsive gallery using plain HTML, CSS and JavaScript, without any external dependencies.
-The sample fotos are stored on Google Drive.
+The images are stored on Google Drive.

 ### CSV file